 Rangers end 6-game skid with 8-3 win over Elvis and the A’s

+Kyle Gibson couldn't really get comfortable on the mound, and that had nothing to do with new mandatory checks by umpires looking for foreign substances.

+“I’ve only used rosin pitching my whole life.
+So they said, 'Hey, nothing looks sticky here, let’s move on,” said Gibson, who pitched into the sixth inning to help the Rangers end another losing streak.
-Andy Ibañez and Jose Trevino hit three-run homers, Kyle Gibson pitched into the sixth inning for another solid start and the Texas Rangers ended a six-game losing streak with an 8-3 win over the Oakland Athletics on Monday night.

-A's shortstop Elvis Andrus went 0 for 4 is his return to Texas.
+Andy Ibañez and Jose Trevino hit three-run homers to back Gibson as the Rangers snapped a six-game losing streak with an 8-3 win over the Oakland Athletics and Elvis Andrus in the shortstop's return to Texas for the first time since getting traded.
+It was the fourth time this season the veteran right-hander started a win that ended a losing streak of at least three games for his team.

+“That third inning, just kind of felt like I was fighting myself all night after that and I was just trying to find a pitch I could throw for a strike,” Gibson said.
+“Just one of those weird nights, probably the first time in a while that I didn’t feel comfortable with my delivery, didn’t feel comfortable with where the ball was going.”

 Ibañez hit his first major league homer as part of a five-run first against Frankie Montas (7-7).
 The 28-year-old Cuban infielder made his big league debut last month and was recalled Monday after four homers his last nine games at Triple-A Round Rock.

-Trevino went deep in the sixth, a 420-foot drive to straightaway center for an 8-2 lead one batter before Montas was pulled from the game.
+Trevino hit a 420-foot drive to straightaway center for an 8-2 lead in the sixth, one batter before Montas was pulled.

+“Playing with a five-run lead right from he beginning kind of puts everybody at ease a little bit.
+And you have your best guy on the mound,” manager Chris Woodward said.
+“That probably wasn’t obviously Gibby’s best start, but he still found a way to to get us into the sixth inning."

+“No surprise that he got the type of reception that he did.
+Monday night, good crowd, probably a lot had to do with Elvis coming back to town and playing.
+I think we all got a little choked up too," A's manager Bob Melvin said.
+“He’s meant so much to this city and this team and been with them so long.”

 Since that opener, Gibson has given up more than two runs in a start only once.

-The A's didn't have a hit off Gibson until Sean Murphy's one-out solo homer in the fifth.
+The A's had a couple of two-out walks before getting a hit off Gibson, on Murphy's one-out solo homer in the fifth.
 Matt Olson and Ramón Laureano had back-to-back doubles to open the sixth.

 Montas struck out six, but gave up eight runs and nine hits in 5 2/3 innings.